geanders/test-repo/Week_2_Meeting/CommandLineCheatSheet.md

 ## pwd

 Literally, "print working directory".
-Find out where in the jungle of computer files on your computer you are.
+Find out where in the jungle of your computer files you are.

 ```
 pwd